Google Sells Terra Bella Satellite Imaging Arm To Planet Labs

-Tech giant Google’s parent company Alphabet announced Friday that it is selling its Terra Bella satellite imaging arm to Planet Labs.
+Tech giant Google’s parent company, Alphabet, announced Friday that it is selling its Terra Bella satellite imaging arm to Planet Labs.
 This was confirmed in a blog post from the latter company’s co-founder and chief executive, who believes the acquisition will help Planet achieve its “most impactful year” ever.

-On Friday, Planet Labs CEO Will Marshall announced on the company’s official website that it has struck up a deal with Google parent company Alphabet to acquire its Terra Bella business, which most importantly includes seven high-resolution SkySat satellites.
+On Friday, Planet Labs CEO Will Marshall announced on the company’s official website that it has struck up a deal with Google parent company, Alphabet, to acquire its Terra Bella business, which most importantly includes seven high-resolution SkySat satellites.
 Once the sale is closed, Google will purchase Planet’s earth-imaging data over several years.

 #Google sells off Terra Bella satellite unit to Planet Labs https://t.co/bd8nS0GzL2 pic.twitter.com/AW3WAyoKVq